Trade directory · Columbus metro · Georgia

 Insurance Minimums

-Georgia requires minimum $300,000 general liability insurance for licensed plumbers.
+Georgia requires $300,000 general liability insurance minimum for licensed plumbers.
 Workers compensation required if employing others.
 Bonding requirements vary by municipality.

 § C · Path to license